EdgeTier/gsheet/README.md

 ## 📝 Documentation
 #### `gsheet.auth()`
 * Requires path to `credentials.json` which contain Google Sheets API keys
+* `credentials.json` may be found in root of SageMaker Notebook
 * File must be shared with `client_email` found in `credentials.json`

 #### `gsheet.read()`